-The Company's principal business activity is the acquisition of high-quality mineral assets in the Americas with a view to either advancing them or holding them until a time when market values improve.
-At a time when market values are significantly lower than in the immediately preceding years, the Company's key objective is to rapidly build and expand its mineral property "bank".
-As at March 31, 2017, the Company holds a portfolio of 25 mineral properties in Canada, Mexico and the United States.
+First Mining is a mineral property company focused on acquiring, exploring, de-risking and, ultimately, monetizing high-quality mineral projects in the Americas.
+At a time when market values are significantly lower than in the immediately preceding years, the Company's key objective is to increase the economic value of its mineral property portfolio through development activities.
+As at September 30, 2017, the Company holds a portfolio of 25 mineral properties located in Canada, Mexico and the United States.